bhardwajgourang/Credit-Card-fraud-detection/README.md

 pip install -r requirements.txt

 🧠 Models Used

 Isolation Forest

-  Detects anomalies by “isolating” observations
+ 1)  Detects anomalies by “isolating” observations

-  Works well on high-dimensional data
+ 2)  Works well on high-dimensional data

-  Fast and scalable
+ 3)  Fast and scalable

 Local Outlier Factor (LOF)

-  Measures local deviation of density
-  Flags points that differ significantly from neighbors More sensitive to feature scaling → requires StandardScaler
+  1) Flags points that differ significantly from neighbors

+  2) More sensitive to feature scaling → requires StandardScaler

+  3) Measures local deviation of density